Kid Sense Occupational Therapy in Adelaide

 What is Occupational Therapy for children?

-Occupational Therapy improves the functional skills that children require across all environments and across the age span to do the things that kids do:
+Occupational Therapy improves the functional attention/concentration, behaviour, movement, play and learning skills that children require across all environments and across the age span to do the things that kids do:

 - Move with control (whether it be their fingers for drawing or their body for jumping)

-- Develop independence in self care and self management skills
+- Develop independence in self-care (dressing, toileting etc) and self-management (money, time etc) skills

-Kid Sense Occupational Therapy focuses on making everyday life easier for children with developmental challenges, their parents, and their extended network of families and carers.
+Kid Sense Occupational Therapy focuses on making everyday life easier for children with developmental challenges, their parents, their teachers, and their extended network of families and carers.